Sea Limited (SE) EPS is poised to hit -0.57 next quarter: How Investors Can Make It Count the Most?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The Communication Services Sector giants’ yearly sales growth during the last 5-year period was 71.80%.
+The Communication Services sector firm’s twelve-monthly sales growth has been 71.80% for the last half of the decade.
 Meanwhile, its Annual Earning per share during the time was -60.70%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -1.20%.
 This publicly-traded company’s shares outstanding now amounts to $494.81 million, simultaneously with a float of $102.08 million.
-The organization now has a market capitalization sitting at $121.68 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $237.73, while the 200-day Moving Average is $180.30.
+The organization now has a market capitalization sitting at $128.46 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $240.17, while the 200-day Moving Average is $183.81.

 Sea Limited (SE) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the Electronic Gaming & Multimedia industry.
+Nothing is more important than checking the behaviour of major investors towards the stock of the Electronic Gaming & Multimedia industry.
 Sea Limited’s current insider ownership accounts for 2.16%, in contrast to 75.40% institutional ownership.

 Sea Limited (SE) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 12/30/2020, the company posted -$0.87 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at -$0.54) by -$0.33.
+As on 12/30/2020, Multinational firm has announced its last quarter scores, in which it reported -$0.87 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.54) by -$0.33.
 This company achieved a net margin of -36.98 while generating a return on equity of -71.35.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.53 per share during the current fiscal year.

 Sea Limited’s EPS decrease for this current 12-month fiscal period is -1.20% and is forecasted to reach -2.11 in the upcoming year.